Antibiotics Can’t Hurt. Right?

 Here you’ll find online courses, audio and video seminars, access to cutting edge research, analysis, etc. available 24/7.
 They’ll show you the gentle and effective methods that can be used to holistically help .
 Best of all, at the live group classes and discussion groups, you can ask your specific questions about holistic and homeopathic preservation of health.

-Find out more about the Holistic Options school and Holistic Medical Decision Making method.
+Find out more about the Holistic Actions!
+Academy and Holistic Medical Decision Making method.

-You can start by grabbing this free report which describes the five essential parts of the holistic life.
+Or start by taking the Holistic Essentials course which goes over the five essential parts of the holistic life.

 PS-A sign is an objective measure of dis-ease, like a blood test result (yes, diagnostic test results are also important when making holistic decisions).
 A symptom is subjective.
 Pre-verbal children and non-verbal animals only have signs.
 Using this definition that is.
 But is that really the way that life works?